AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 What's next?
 ------------

-You can see the main article: :doc:`../usage/gpu` for more detailed information regarding GPU computing, including examples of different machine learning frameworks.
+You can see the main article, :doc:`../usage/gpu`, for more detailed information regarding GPU computing, including examples of different machine learning frameworks.